 • Market share: ~67%

-• Backing: US Treasuries & cash equivalents
+• Backing: US Treasuries and cash equivalents

 USDC - The Institutional Favorite